syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 website-sample   2/2     2            2           61s
 ```

-> 💡 To see more details about this deployment, run `kubectl describe deployment` and look for configurations that your code sets like number of `Replicas` and `Labels`.
+> 💡 To see more details about this deployment, run `kubectl describe deployment`.
+You can look for configurations that the `newDeployment` function set like number of `Replicas` and `Labels`.

 🧨 But what happens on update?
 ==============

-While creating a deployment is an exciting and real world use case for your controller, what happens if it is updated?
+While creating a deployment is an exciting and real world use case for your controller, what happens on update?

-Test this by just stopping and restarting your controller.
+Test this by stopping and restarting your controller.
 To stop you controller go to the `Run Shell` tab and use `ctrl+c`.
 Then restart with the same `make run` command you used before.

 You will see the log line but then an error trace something like: